Goals

 browsing large archives

-significantly faster than any other tested apps, unless it is needed to
+significantly faster than any of the other tested apps, unless it is

-display many thousands of items at once - lacking a virtual list view
+display many thousands of items at once in the GUI.

 implementation it is inherently limited by the efficiency of